Are Humidifiers Allowed in Dorms?

 A small size humidifier is appropriate for dorm rooms since you are not blessed with ample space.
 Small and portable humidifiers are affordable and flexible to set anywhere in the room.

 Buy a humidifier which is easy to operate.
 The function of a humidifier is simple, so you don’t need a high-end one anyway.
 Make sure it is easy to clean out and has maintenance options with a warranty.

 You don’t need to spend too much on a simple appliance like a humidifier.
 There are plenty of affordable options in the market, so try to choose a cheaper one.

 You can use the humidifier as an aromatherapy device.
 Mix a drop of fragrant essential oil with the water to soothe your senses.

 The Verdict: Are They Allowed?
 Most likely, Yes.

 So, are humidifiers allowed in dorms?
 The short answer would be yes, they are.
 However, you must make sure to use it properly, maintaining the safety factor, and choose one appropriate for living comfortably in college dorms.
+Otherwise, you could be left with mold.
 If you are ever unsure, you can always check with your resident advisor.